sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ## Project Description

 This project investigates whether artificial intelligence regression models can be used to predict vegetation greenness in a selected region using Sentinel-2 multispectral satellite imagery.
-Vegetation condition is important because it can show changes in plant health, photosynthetic activity, drought stress and land use.
+Vegetation condition is an important metric because it can reflect changes in plant health, photosynthetic activity, drought stress and land use.
 Satellite observation provides an effective way to monitor vegetation as it repeatedly records how land surfaces reflect light across different wavelengths.

 Vegetation greenness is represented in this project by Normalised Difference Vegetation Index (NDVI).
 It is based on the way in which healthy vegetation absorbs light.
-It strongly absorbs in the red part of the electromagnetic spectrum for photosynthesis, while reflecting strongly in the near-infrared due to internal leaf structure.
+It strongly absorbs in the red part of the electromagnetic spectrum for photosynthesis, while reflecting strongly in the near-infrared.
 NDVI is calculated as:

 $$